Effective Date: March 26, 2020

 - Contact your local public health authority within 24 hours of your arrival in Canada

-Closely monitor your health.
-If you develop fever, cough, or difficulty breathing over the 14 days after your return:
+If you develop a fever, cough, or have difficulty breathing in the 14 days after your return:

 - Call your health care provider or your local public health authority